GP specialty training

 Please note that the BBT route is currently only available for recruitment in Scotland and Northern Ireland.
 More information and details about how to apply can be found on the NHS Scotland or NIMDTA websites.

-If you are an AiT and complete the CCT programme, your membership with the college will be upgraded to Member and you will automatically receive an A4 membership certificate free of charge.
+If you are a GP registrar and complete the CCT programme, your membership with the college will be upgraded to Member and you will automatically receive an A4 membership certificate free of charge.

 The certificate displays your College membership, rather than proof of you passing an examination, and is only valid while your membership remains in good standing.
-MRCGP certificates are currently printed monthly and can take up to 4-6 weeks after you complete training to be delivered.
+MRCGP certificates are currently printed monthly and can take up to four to six weeks after you complete training to be delivered.

 Further information and an order form for a frame can be found in membership and renewals under ‘Member Certificate’.

-If you are not an AiT and would like to become a member of the College after completing GP training, please visit our website or contact our Member Services team for more information.
+If you are not a GP registrar and would like to become a member of the College after completing GP training, please visit our website or contact our Member Services team for more information.

 Please allow 15 working days for your application to be processed.